Career Unrest Got You Befuzzled?

 Three or more statements marked in this section may indicate Career Content Unrest.

-- Mismatch of Skills & Personality to Duties and Activities of Job
+- Mismatch of skills and Personality to a job’s duties and activities

 Level IV: Career Self Unrest.
 Mark any statement that is NOT TRUE for you: